The Ben E. Clement Mineral Museum is a one-of-a-kind showcase of the extensive collection of mining giant Ben E. Clement.

 The Mineral Collection

 The Ben E. Clement Mineral Collection is the main attraction here at the museum.
-Thousands of the specimens on display come straight from the mines of this very region, with other specimens coming from around the globe.
-In all, the Clement Mineral Collection is the largest display of minerals in the United States!
-Nowhere else will you find such a dazzling display of our planet’s most beautiful organic creations!
+Thousands of the specimens on display come straight from the mines of the Illinois-Kentucky Fluorspar District, with other specimens coming from around the globe.
+In all, Clement’s mineral collection is the largest display of minerals in the United States!
+Visitors can marvel at the stunning array of the planet’s more beautiful and unique crystalline formations.

 The Equipment Collection

-The Mineral Museum also houses a unique collection of historic mining equipment, chronicling decades of invention, development and ingenuity.
-You’ll also find a unique collection of hand-crafted tools for specific mining needs made by local craftsmen, while catching a glimpse into the lives of the men who labored in these mines nearly a hundred years ago.
+The Ben E. Clement Mineral Museum also houses a diversified accumulation of historic mining equipment, chronicling decades of invention, development and ingenuity.
+You’ll also find a miscellanea of hand-crafted tools for specific mining needs made by local craftsmen and onsite blacksmiths, while catching a glimpse into the lives of the men who labored in these mines nearly a hundred years ago.
+Memorializing these men, Ben E. Clement frequently referenced them as, “a class of human beings second-to-none, the likes of which should be in Washington in the halls of Congress.”

 The Document Collection

-In the museum you’ll also find a trove of historical documentation related to the mining industry, including blueprints, maps, contracts, written opinions, abstracts, books, articles, legers, essays, leases, to name a few.
+In the museum you’ll also find a meticulous assemblage of historical documentation related to the mining industry, including blueprints, maps, contracts, written opinions, abstracts, books, articles, legers, essays, leases, to name a few.

 The Photography Collection

-A lesser-known point of interest at the Clement Mineral Museum is the substantial collection of photographs that provide a clear picture (pun intended) of mine operations throughout history.
-Hundreds of images detail various aspects of the mining world, from architecture to work sites to life on and off the job and other glimpses of what life was like in pre-modern times.
+A lesser-known point of interest at the Ben E. Clement Mineral Museum is the substantial collection of photographs that provide a clear picture (pun intended) of mining operations throughout history.
+Hundreds of captivating images offering a window into the mining world, showcasing everything from the architecture of mining structures to work sites and daily life, both on and off the job.
+These photographs yield a fascinating glimpse into what life was like in pre-modern times, capturing the essence of a bygone era.